-- 4.1 Information that a worker reasonably believes tends to show one or more of the situations given in Section 2 should promptly be disclosed to the Director of People and Culture so that any appropriate action can be taken. - 4.2 If it is inappropriate to make such a disclosure to the Director of People and Culture, a worker can raise the issue with the Vice Principal Curriculum and Quality or the Vice Principal Finance and Resources. - 4.3 If the disclosure relates to the Principal, a worker can raise the issue with the Company Secretary and Head of Governance.
-In the event that the disclosure relates to the Company Secretary and Head of Governance, a worker can raise the issue with the Chair of the Board of Governors of Reaseheath College or the Chair of the Board of Directors of DART Limited, as appropriate. - 4.4 Workers are encouraged to identify themselves when making a disclosure.
+- 4.1 Information that a worker reasonably believes tends to show one or more of the situations given in Section 2 should promptly be disclosed to the Director of People and Culture so that any appropriate action can be taken. - 4.2 If it is inappropriate to make such a disclosure to the Director of People and Culture, a worker can raise the issue with the either of the Vice Principals. - 4.3 If the disclosure relates to the Principal, a worker can raise the issue with the Company Secretary.
+In the event that the disclosure relates to the Company Secretary, a worker can raise the issue with the Chair of the Board of Governors of Reaseheath College. - 4.4 Workers are encouraged to identify themselves when making a disclosure.
 This enables feedback to be provided to the worker on action taken because of the disclosure and to offer support to the worker if this is required. - 4.5 If an anonymous disclosure is made, it will not be possible to notify the individual making the disclosure of the outcome of action taken.
 Anonymity also means that it may be more difficult to investigating a concern and the action that can be taken will be limited.
-The College Group reserves the right to determine whether to apply this procedure in respect of an anonymised disclosure in light of the following considerations: - The seriousness of the issues raised in the disclosure;
+The College reserves the right to determine whether to apply this procedure in respect of an anonymised disclosure in light of the following considerations: - The seriousness of the issues raised in the disclosure; - The credibility of the concern; and - How likely it is that the concern can be confirmed from attributable sources. - 4.6 Workers are encouraged to provide evidence to support the disclosure.
+The College will still look into the concerns raised if no evidence can be provided, but the College will have difficulty investigating a concern without such evidence and the action that it is able to take will be limited.

-- The credibility of the concern; and - How likely it is that the concern can be confirmed from attributable sources. - 4.6 Workers are encouraged to provide evidence to support the disclosure.
-The College Group will still look into the concerns raised if no evidence can be provided, but the College Group will have difficulty investigating a concern without such evidence and the action that it is able to take will be limited. - 4.7 For further guidance in relation to this policy and procedure or concerning the use of the whistleblowing procedure generally, workers should speak in confidence to the Director of People and Culture or the Company Secretary and Head of Governance.
+4.7 For further guidance in relation to this policy and procedure or concerning the use of the whistleblowing procedure generally, workers should speak in confidence to the Director of People and Culture or the Company Secretary.